Bone marrow donors

 Our BMT program uses stem cells from several types of donors.
 The two main categories are autologous and allogeneic:

-Allogeneic donors.
+- Allogeneic donors.
 These stem cells come from a matched donor – someone whose genetic profile is similar to that of the patient.
 (Allo means "other.")
 The closer the match, the higher the chance of a successful transplant.
-Donors may be relatives or strangers found through a bone marrow donor registry.
+Donors may be relatives, unrelated volunteers, or strangers found through a bone marrow donor registry.
 Transplants can also use stem cells from umbilical cord blood, which may be collected from the placenta and umbilical cord after a baby is born.

-The advantage of using a donor's cells – rather than the patient's own – is that it provides a "graft-versus-leukemia effect," in which the donor's healthy bone marrow cells kill residual leukemia cells, decreasing the chance of a relapse.
-This benefit of an allogeneic BMT is also conferred for some cases of lymphoma and certain other cancers.
+Patients with leukemia tend to benefit most from an allogenic transplant because it provides a "graft-versus-leukemia effect," in which the donor's healthy bone marrow cells kill residual leukemia cells, decreasing the chance of a relapse.
+An allogenic BMT offers the same advantage for some cases of lymphoma and certain other cancers.

 The bone marrow transplant process